rahul-theroboticist/rahulweb/content/authors/admin/_index.md

 bio: I am your neighbourhood robotics engineer and a freelance robotics educator.

 # Interests to show in About widget
-interests:
+Areas of expertise & interests:
+- Computer vision & Robot vision-based navigation
+- Robot Motion planning
+- Robot Loco-manipulation
+- Tele-supervisory human-robot systems
+- Multi-Robot Systems
 - Distributed Artificial Intelligence
-- Human-Machine Teaming
-- Human-Robot Interaction
-- Dynamics, Control and Motion Planning

 # Education to show in About widget
 education: